rahomi/TodoListReact/README.md

 - Add new tasks to your list
 - Mark tasks as completed
 - Delete tasks you no longer need
-- Filter tasks by status (All, Active, Completed)
-- Clear completed tasks with a single click
 - Responsive design for desktop and mobile devices
-- Easily customize your task names

 🔧 Technologies Used:
 - React.js